mahmoudyoussef3/rasid_intern_task/README.md

 1. **Portfolio Generator**: Users can input their details, generate a portfolio in both Arabic and English, and save, view, or share it.
 2. **Location Fetcher**: Users can fetch their location using a Google Maps link, coordinates, or their current location.
 3. **Notification Manager**: Users can set instant, repeated, or scheduled notifications.
 Notifications can also be canceled individually by ID or all at once, with pending notifications displayed.
+###(please provide internet for packages.)

 ## Features